 - Leaves are full of nitrogen and other nutrients that are good for your lawn and tree growth.

 - Some leaves naturally prevent weed growth, which means fewer chemicals to kill weeds and a naturally healthier lawn.

 - Dry, fallen leaves are part of the natural habitat for many types of insects.
-Leaving the leaves where they are is less disruptive to the natural ecosystem.
+Leaving them where they are is less disruptive to the natural ecosystem.

 If the mulch left behind is too deep and covers the grass, consider starting a compost pile or adding it to your garden beds.
 You can also pile leaf mulch up around the base of the trees to help strengthen their roots.

-It might sound silly to spend so much time thinking about fall leaves.
+It feels pointless to spend so much time thinking about fall leaves.
 But it’s the small, simple things that make a difference.

 For the first time ever, we avoided taking any plastic bags to the curb this year.
 And we didn’t pay anyone a dime to do our fall cleanup.
 Sure, we walked behind a mower more frequently than we were used to.
 But it was a much more enjoyable fall cleanup for the whole family.

 Still have fall leaves that need to be cleaned up?
 Try mulching your leaves this year.
-You’ll be stewarding a God-given resource in a responsible way that helps your lawn, your pocketbook, and the environment.
+You’ll demonstrate your commitment to the environment in a way that helps your lawn and your pocketbook.